Program Directory by City

 Brownson House Community Services Center

-Provides basic needs assistance with food, clothing, temporary shelter through motel vouchers, transportation, specialized programs for utility and rental assistance to low-income families, subject to funding availability; on-site assistance with applications for CalFresh benefits; parenting classes, life skills training, support groups for women and the elderly; special events throughout the year; free lunch and summer program for youth, ages 7 to 12.
+Provides: basic needs assistance with food, clothing, motel vouchers, transportation, utility and rental assistance; applications for CalFresh benefits; nutrition education classes; support groups for women and elderly; special events throughout the year; and free lunch and summer program for youth ages 7 to 12.

 1307 Warren Street, Los Angeles, CA 90033